-It is not by accident that over 40% of our firm’s partners and 50% of our firm’s associates are women and minorities.
+It is not by accident that nearly 45% of our attorneys and 58% of our associates are women and minorities.
 It is because we know the value of hiring, retaining and promoting minority and women attorneys.
 Is there more work to be done?
 Yes, and we are committed to it.
 Not only does our history of diversity and equality help define us as a firm and a culture, but it helps us to better understand and serve our clients and our community.

 In 2009, the firm established the William K. Coblentz Civil Rights Endowment Fund at the University of California, Berkeley School of Law in honor of Bill Coblentz’s passion and commitment to racial and social justice and equality under the law.
 The Coblentz Fund provides resources for Berkeley Law’s faculty and students to engage in innovative, policy-relevant, multidisciplinary research in the areas of education equity or voting rights, and support for specific faculty-student research projects.
 Coblentz Fellows have engaged in research in diverse areas, including immigration law and investigation of the stark inconsistencies in the adjudication of claims for asylum.